Lifetime ISA Frequently Asked Questions

 In order to receive the 25% government bonus you must ensure your details held at both Skipton and HMRC are correct and match.
 This includes both your first name and surname, date of birth and National Insurance number (you must not hold a temporary National Insurance number to qualify for a Lifetime ISA).

 The 25% government withdrawal charge is only applied to the amount you withdraw.
-Where the 25% withdrawal charge applies, as well as returning the 25% government bonus, you'll also lose some of your own savings and will receive back less than you deposited in the account.
-The charges are demonstrated in the example below (this doesn't include any interest earned).
+Where the 25% withdrawal charge applies the 25% government bonus is returned.
+And you'll also lose some of your own savings.
+This means you will receive back less than you paid in the account.
+The following example shows how it works (please note, this example doesn't include any interest earned).

-Yes, but you can only pay into one Lifetime ISA in each tax year and the maximum amount you can pay in each tax year is £4,000 up to and including the day before your 50th birthday.
+Yes, but you can only pay into one Lifetime ISA in each tax year.
+The maximum amount you can pay in each tax year is £4,000, up to and including the day before your 50th birthday.

-If you want to withdraw from multiple Lifetime ISAs at the same time to buy your first home, you will need to wait 12 months from the date of your first payment into each account before being able to instruct your conveyancer.
-If you don't wait 12 months the 25% government withdrawal charge will apply to any withdrawals from that Lifetime ISA.
+You can withdraw from multiple Lifetime ISAs at the same time to buy your first home.
+However, you will need to wait 12 months from the date of your first payment into each account before being able to instruct your conveyancer.
+If you don't wait 12 months, the 25% government withdrawal charge will apply to any withdrawals from that Lifetime ISA.

-During the same tax year, you can have one Lifetime ISA and a combination of Cash ISAs, Stocks & Shares ISAs and Innovative Finance (peer-to-peer) ISAs.
-The combined total of your ISA savings must not exceed the annual ISA allowance (£20,000 this tax year.)
+During the same tax year, you can have one Lifetime ISA, plus a combination of Cash ISAs, Stocks & Shares ISAs and Innovative Finance (peer-to-peer) ISAs.
+The combined total of your ISA savings must not exceed the annual ISA allowance (£20,000 for the current tax year).

-For example, if you save the maximum (£4,000 this tax year) into a Lifetime ISA, you’d still have £16,000 left of your ISA allowance.
+For example, if you save the maximum into a Lifetime ISA (£4,000 for the current tax year), you’d still have £16,000 remaining ISA allowance.

 If you make a payment that exceeds your annual Lifetime ISA allowance (£4,000 for this tax year), we'll return the whole payment.
 You can make another payment, as long as it doesn't take you over your annual allowance.

-It's important to consider whether you might want to leave your Cash Lifetime ISA open so that you can continue to enjoy the government bonus and tax benefits of saving towards your first home or retirement.
-Once you reach 40 years of age you're no longer eligible to open a new Lifetime ISA, but you can continue to contribute to an existing one until the age of 50.
-If you wish to leave your Lifetime ISA open you will need to leave at least £1 in your account.
+It's important to consider whether you might want to leave your Cash Lifetime ISA open.
+That way, you can continue to enjoy the government bonus and tax benefits.
+Once you reach 40, you're no longer eligible to open a new Lifetime ISA.
+However, you can continue to contribute to an existing one until you’re 50.
+If you wish to leave your Lifetime ISA open, you will need to leave at least £1 in your account.

 There are different rules that apply depending on when your account was opened and the reason for your withdrawal.